CS222-UIUC/MyHousing/README.md

 - (todo)

 # Requirements
+These are requirements to run the development website locally.
 Link to downloads are provided below.

 - [Python](https://www.python.org/downloads/)
 - [Node.js](https://nodejs.org/en/)